dfelinto/blender-manual/manual/render/cycles/render_settings/light_paths.rst

 Transparency
 ============

-The transparent :abbr:`BSDF (Bidirectional scattering distribution function)` shader is given special treatment.
+The transparent :abbr:`BSDF (Bidirectional Scattering Distribution Function)` shader is given special treatment.
 When a ray passes through it, light passes straight on, as if there was no geometry there.
 The ray type does not change when passing through a transparent BSDF.